 William’s marquetry pictures are made entirely of wood that is sawn into the panel using a double bevel process, using a variety of natural colors from wood found around the globe.
 Each piece of wood is individually set into the panel in a time consuming process, requiring at least 8 hours of labor for one picture panel.
 The results are unrivaled, and no two panels are ever alike.

 Box dimensions:8 3/4″ x 5 1/2″ x 2 1/2″

-If you’re buying multiple items from the North Conway gallery, please call us rather than ordering online.
+If you’re ordering multiple items from the North Conway Gallery, please call us.
 We may be able to save you money on shipping.